Why choose a Mercedes shuttle for a mobile office

 Battery systems: lithium house batteries and inverter sizing

-For reliable laptop and monitor use, a 12V lithium house battery bank in the 200 to 400 amp-hour range paired with a 2000 to 3000 watt pure-sine inverter is a common specification.
-If you plan to run coffee makers or other high-surge appliances, specify an inverter with a higher surge rating.
-Always size battery capacity and inverter load around the expected peak and continuous draw.
+If you plan to run coffee makers or other high-surge gear, choose a power inverter with a higher surge rating.
+Always size battery storage and inverter load around the expected peak and steady draw.

 Shore power, solar augmentation, and charge management